CRF250RX Features

 Engine mode select button

-Customize your engine's power delivery on the fly with the convenient handlebar-mounted button, allowing you to easily switch between Standard, Smooth, and Aggressive modes to suit varying track conditions or rider preferences.
+Customize your engine's power delivery with the convenient left-side, handlebar-mounted button.
+It allows you to effortlessly switch between Standard, Smooth, and Aggressive modes to suit varying track conditions or rider preference.